abadid/cmsc424-spring2018/project3/readme.md

 ## **Part 2: Person.java (Back-end + DB)**

-You will need to complete the following functions in Person.java model file that interface with the person table in the matchapp database.
-We have completed a few of these methods including the Constructors as well as functions that interface with your database remotely and locally:
+You will need to complete the following functions in the Person.java model file that interfaces with the person table in the matchapp database.
+We have already completed a few of these methods, including the constructors as well as functions that interface with your database remotely and locally.
+You have to complete:

 * **getPeople():** Get a list of all the people in the database.

-* **getPerson(id):** Get a specific person via id.
+* **getPerson(id):** Get a specific person given a value for the id attribute.

-* **addPerson(*all person parameters*):** Add a person using all the parameters.
+* **addPerson(*all person attributes*):** Add a person with the specified values for all attributes of that person.

 * **getMatchedPeople(id):** Get the top 5 matches for a specific person via id.